 One of the important components of the product model category is sourcing your ingredients/materials.
 You want to find the most economical supplier, but not the cheapest.
 Research each one of your suppliers to find out their reputation.
 This is crucial as it is their materials that are building your finished product, so you need to know as much about them as you can.
 Reliable, co-operative, ethical suppliers will help you build a better product.

 This is the most important aspect of product creation.
 You want to be sure that you are creating something the consumer is willing to purchase.
 Remember (although it can be hard) not to take any of the feedback personally.
 Do not influence your testers in anyway; they may be afraid to hurt your feelings and this taints the research.
 Ideas and strategies for product features, distribution strategy, price and many other components can be discovered and discussed through research:

 This feedback should allow you to narrow the product down to one or two options.
 If you are thinking of different colors, components, flavors, fragrances etc. for the future, write these down, but try to stick with one model for primary research purposes.

 Three Methods of Research:

-- Questionnaires: after the tester has tried the product based on your instructions, they may complete a quick questionnaire in regard to questions/concerns regarding your product.
-100 responses provide a correct quantitative result.
+After the tester has tried the product based on your instructions, they may complete a quick questionnaire in regard to questions/concerns regarding your product.
+100 responses provides a correct quantitative result.